Rabilkhan786/insurance-rag-chatbot/README.md

 This project is configured for Render.

-1 .Push code to GitHub.
+1. Push code to GitHub.

 2. Create a new Web Service on Render.

-3 .Connect your repository.
+3. Connect your repository.

-4 .Add Environment Variables (GROQ_API_KEY) in the Render dashboard.
+4. Add Environment Variables (GROQ_API_KEY) in the Render dashboard.

-5 .Render will automatically build using the Dockerfile
+5. Render will automatically build using the Dockerfile